rawarne2/nba-stats/README.md

-This site allows users to search for a variety of different stats of their favorite NBA players
+This site will allow users to search for a variety of different stats of their favorite NBA players.
+Visit https://nba-stats-search.herokuapp.com/